usnistgov/BF/content/en/Info/BF Classes/_MEM/CWE2BF.md

 The color of a CWE node (Figure 1) indicates the BF memory class associated with that CWE.
 A BF class is associated with a CWE if the BF class has a Memory Error consequence covered by the CWE description.
 CWEs related to the BF MUS memory errors are presented in blue, CWEs related only to MAL are presented in pink, and CWEs related to both MAL and MDL are presented in green.

 <br/><br/>
-{{< svg src="images/CWE2BF/BF _MEM - CWE2BF by Conseqeuence.svg" height="650" caption="Figure 1.
-A digraph of memory related CWEs mapped by MAD, MMN, and MUS operations." >}}
+{{< svg src="images/CWE2BF/BF _MEM - CWE2BF by Conseqeuence.svg" height="650" caption="Figure 2.
+A digraph of memory related CWEs mapped by MAD, MMN, and MUS conseqeunces." >}}
 <br/>

 Most of the BF MUS Memory Error consequences relate to CWEs from the first cluster.
 The Memory Error consequences from BF MAL and BF MDL relate to CWEs across clusters.
 Note that the BF MAD class has no Memory Error consequences, so it does not directly relate to any CWE.